 - A Vehicle, Plant and Equipment reserve established as a result of a Service review in order to assist in the modernisation of the fleet in order to increase efficiencies and reduce future revenue costs. - An Invest to Save Fund set up to provide a pool of funds that departments can borrow from to 'kick start' an invest to save scheme.
 Departments have to repay the sums borrowed out of future savings in order to maintain the pool of available funding. - A Sustainability and the Environment Projects reserve.
-The Authority is committed embedding sustainability concepts into the way the Service
+The Authority is committed embedding sustainability concepts into the way the Service develops.
+This small reserve is to help improve sustainability throughout the Service. - The Risk Management Reserve provides a pool of funds to meet potential changes in the way that risks are insured against and to fund projects that will reduce the Services' insurance costs.

-- develops.
-This small reserve is to help improve sustainability throughout the Service. - The Risk Management Reserve provides a pool of funds to meet potential changes in the way that risks are insured against and to fund projects that will reduce the Services' insurance costs. - The Consultancy and Process Change Projects reserve is to enable the Service to take advice from Consultants on increasingly complex regulations and economic conditions, particularly around procurement, tax and treasury management. - An Operational Training reserve set up to provide security that there are sufficient funds to ensure that the operational Firefighters are trained to the highest standards. - A Software Modernisation and Development set up after a full Service review identified that efficiency could be improved by developing and modernising some of the Service's computer software, particularly for internal communication, asset management and central support. - The two Managing Change reserves, one for employees and pensions, and one for buildings and adaptations, were set up to help fund adaptions to buildings to meet current needs and to meet changes in employment regulations, particularly around part-time workers and equal pay. - The Major Incidents reserve is a pool of funds to help meet the costs of dealing with any major incidents where the costs cannot be dealt with through the normal Fire Fighting and Rescue Operations budget. - The Car Salary Sacrifice Scheme reserve holds any small surpluses generated by the scheme to meet any unforeseen costs. - The Levy Equalisation reserve is used to reduce the levy charged each year to each of the constituent Unitary Authorities.
-An agreed portion of this reserve is released each year and set against the budget to reduce the level of levy required in that year. - Airwave is a communications project partly funded by the Welsh Government.
+- The Consultancy and Process Change Projects reserve is to enable the Service to take advice from Consultants on increasingly complex regulations and economic conditions, particularly around procurement, tax and treasury management. - An Operational Training reserve set up to provide security that there are sufficient funds to ensure that the operational Firefighters are trained to the highest standards. - A Software Modernisation and Development set up after a full Service review identified that efficiency could be improved by developing and modernising some of the Service's computer software, particularly for internal communication, asset management and central support. - The two Managing Change reserves, one for employees and pensions, and one for buildings and adaptations, were set up to help fund adaptions to buildings to meet current needs and to meet changes in employment regulations, particularly around part-time workers and equal pay. - The Major Incidents reserve is a pool of funds to help meet the costs of dealing with any major incidents where the costs cannot be dealt with through the normal Fire Fighting and Rescue Operations budget. - The Car Salary Sacrifice Scheme reserve holds any small surpluses generated by the scheme to meet any unforeseen costs. - The Levy Equalisation reserve can be used to reduce the changes in the levy charged each year to each of the constituent Unitary Authorities. - Airwave is a communications project partly funded by the Welsh Government.
 The funding is released at a constant yearly rate when the funded elements of the costs vary.
-This reserve sets aside under spend to set against future over spends.

-22. UNUSABLE RESERVES
+21. UNUSABLE RESERVES